-However, something to consider when choosing a life insurance policy is how much coverage you’ll need for your family if something unfortunate happens to you.
-Permanent life insurance policies have significantly higher rates in comparison to term policies and may be a poor investment for younger people with children and lots of expenses.
-If your family’s financial needs are temporary, a term life insurance policy may be the better option.
-With most term policies, you can convert to a permanent policy within a specific amount of time.
+However, when choosing a life insurance policy, consider how much coverage you’ll need for your family if something unfortunate happens to you.
+Permanent life insurance policies have significantly higher rates than term policies and may not fit into the budget of younger families or individuals with many expenses.
+If your family’s financial needs are temporary, a term life insurance policy may be better.
+Plus, with most term policies, you can convert to a permanent policy later to keep your coverage in place.

-If you don't qualify for another form of life insurance, but still want to pass down something to your loved ones, guaranteed life might be a good permanent life insurance policy option for you.
-Guaranteed Life Insurance requires a basic application, but there are no medical exam or health questions involved.
+If you don't qualify for another form of life insurance but still want to protect your loved ones, guaranteed life might be a good permanent life insurance policy option.
+Guaranteed life insurance requires a basic application, but no medical exam or health questions exist.

 Premiums are paid monthly or annually, and the policy stays active until the end of your life.
-Some guaranteed life insurance requires you to hold your policy for at least two years before the death benefit is paid.
-If you pass away before the two years, your beneficiaries get the amount you’ve paid into the policy up until your death.
+Some guaranteed life insurance requires you to hold your policy for at least two years before paying the death benefit.
+If you pass away before the two years, your beneficiaries get the amount you’ve paid into the policy until your death.
 The death benefit usually has a maximum limit of around $25,000.
-This permanent life insurance policy is a good choice for older folks who want to make sure their funeral costs and outstanding debts are covered when they die.
+This permanent life insurance policy is a good choice for older individuals who want to make sure their funeral costs and outstanding debts are covered.

 There are numerous life insurance policies to choose from, with permanent life insurance being an important option to consider.
 To help you understand the ins and out of each type of coverage and which policy would be a good fit for your needs, consider meeting with a financial professional who can offer you trusted guidance and expertise.